hamish-milne/OHDL/Spec.md

 ```

 Note that in these cases, the length of the array is omitted in the definition, because it is initialized on the same line, which gives the compiler the same information.

 When the index of an array is taken, a constant or variable argument can be used.
-Constant indices can be used anywhere and as many times as needed, since it is just a single wire.
-For variable indices, however, there can only be one calling point, since a multiplexer needs to be synthesised.
-This restriction can be lifted by applying the inline keyword.
+Constant indices are essentially free, but variable indices will use an additional multiplexer.

 ## Boolean type
 A boolean value can be declared with the ‘bool’ keyword, and is physically identical to a single bit in registers or nets.
 However, the way they are compared with other numbers is quite different.
 A number is equal to true when it is non-zero, and false otherwise.
 This comparison can be disabled by casting explicitly to bit.